FCBGP/rpki-rpa-verification/draft-xu-sidrops-rpa-verification.md

 RPAs describe the local routing paths of an AS.
 They can be used to verify the AS_PATH attribute in BGP UPDATE messages.

 Upon receiving a BGP UPDATE message, the AS_PATH verification procedure is initiated.
 This process involves querying the corresponding RPA for each AS along the path individually.
 If the prefixes field of an RPA object is non-empty, prefix matching is performed.
-Furthermore, if the origins field is present, additional validations are carried out using ROA-based Route Origin Validation (ROA-ROV) as defined in {{Section 2 of RFC6811}} and SPL-ROV as defined in {{Section 4 of I-D.ietf-sidrops-spl-verification}}.
+Furthermore, if the origins field is present, additional validations are carried out using ROA-based Route Origin Validation (ROA-ROV) as defined in {{Section 2 of RFC6811}} and SPL-ROV as defined in {{Section 4 of RPKI-SPL-Verification}}.

 An eBGP router that conforms to this specification MUST implement RPA-based AS_PATH verification procedures defined below.
 These procedures operates in a two-stage process:
 1. Per-AS Verification: At the first stage, each AS in the AS_PATH is evaluated individually based on its corresponding RPA object, if available.
 This stage validates whether each AS's declared routing path is consistent with the received AS_PATH attributes.